JustCarmen/webtrees-fancy-research-links/README.md

 4. If you made a plugin that could be interesting for other users you can do a pull request or send me a copy.

-On the Fancy Research Links configuration page (new in version 1.5.1.3) you can select the plugins you want to use in the sidebar.
+On the Fancy Research Links configuration page you can select the plugins you want to use in the sidebar.

 Installation, updating and translations
 ---------------------------------------